natebrunelle/cs2102/markdown/group2.md

 # University Hiring Puzzle

-To get more experience with closures, we're going to give you a couple of challnge problems.
-For these challenge problems you will do the following:
+To get more experience with closures, we're going to give you a couple of challange puzzles.

-1. Answer problems 3-6 with your team
-1. Once you're done, find another team to verify that your solutions are correct
-1. Solve problem 8 with your team.

-The puzzles involve producing symmetric, reflexive, and transitive closures using the following relation.
+The puzzles involve producing symmetric, reflexive, and transitive closures using the relation we describe below.
 The domain of this relation is going to be the set of universities $\{ UVA, VT, VCU, ODU, JMU \}$.
-Which universities relate to each other depends on whether alumns from each university work at the same company and the year that person graduated.
+Which universities relate to each other depends on whether there are alumns from each university who work at the same company, and the year that those workers graduated.

 We'll define a relation as follows:

 $R(m,n)$: An alumn of university $m$ works at the same company as a more recent alumn of university $n$.

-$R(m,n):$ an employee of some company graduated from University $m$ before an a coworker at the same company graduated from University $n$.

 For example, if a 1984 UVA grad and a 1996 VT grad work at the same company, then we say that UVA relates to VT, i.e. $R(UVA,VT)\equiv \top$.